jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2026-05-25-dynamic-des-parquet-support/index.md

 tags:
   - Parquet
   - Data Lake
-  - Kafka
+  - Apache Kafka
   - Discrete Event Simulation
   - dynamic-des
   - SimPy
   - Python
-authors:
-  - JaehyeonKim
-images: []
-description: |
-  Dynamic DES v0.8.1 introduces native Data Lake integration.
-Learn how to use a single SimPy codebase to generate batch Parquet data for ML training, and seamlessly transition to streaming live Kafka events for production inference.
+description: Dynamic DES v0.8.1 adds data lake integration, so one SimPy codebase writes batch Parquet data for ML training and streams live Kafka events.
 ---

 Training a machine learning model on simulated data is straightforward until you try to deploy it.
 The disconnect usually happens at the pipeline level: training requires massive, historical batch data (like Parquet files in an S3 bucket), but production inference requires real-time, event-driven streams (like Kafka or Redis).